seanwhs/Tutorials/NextJS/Next-JS-Tutorial/Part3-Layouts.md

 └── Current Content
 ```

-Instead of rebuilding everything during navigation, modern frameworks preserve the parts of the interface that remain unchanged.
+When navigation occurs, only the parts of the interface that actually change are replaced.

-This is exactly what layouts provide in Next.js.
+Everything else remains alive.

+This is the fundamental idea behind layouts.

 ---

 # Think Like an Architect

-Imagine building a shopping mall.
+Imagine constructing a shopping mall.

-Every store shares:
+Every shop shares:

 * entrances
 * escalators